ministryofjustice/hale-showcase/README.md

 Make sure the you have Hale theme installed.

 Add this repo to the /themes directory in a WordPress installation that is running the Hale theme.
 Activate the theme.

+### Development

+When developing on the theme, you may need to compile the JS and CSS assets.
+Run `npm install` and then `npm run production` to generate the scripts.